EMMANUEL08161823021/TodoApp/README.md

 # Getting Started with TaskNest

-**TodoNest** is a simple and intuitive task management application that allows users to create, update, delete, and track their daily tasks efficiently.
+**TaskNest** is a simple and intuitive task management application that allows users to create, update, delete, and track their daily tasks efficiently.
 The app ensures an easy-to-use interface for managing to-do lists with features like task prioritization, due dates, and reminders.

 ## Features